Ridley High School

 Ridley High School serves the Ridley School District.
 It is located in Folsom, Pennsylvania, United States.
 The new high school opened in September 2001.
-In the 2017–2018 school year, Ridley High School had 1,787 students.
+In the 2022–2023 school year, Ridley High School had 1,869 students.

 History

 The original building, previously known as Ridley Township High School, was completed in 1934 and was built, in part, by funding from the Works Progress Administration.
 The library, auditorium, and gym additions of the old school, built in the late 1960s still stand and are used as a community center.
 In 2001 a new building was constructed.
 The sports teams use the community center gym for indoor training.
 The school had added a pond for the students involved with environmental classes and activities.
-Ridley also has a natatorium.
+Ridley also has a natatorium, including a 25 yard pool.

+Demographics

+Overall, Ridley High School served 1,869 students in the 2022-23 school year.
+Of these, 68.3% were White, 16.6% Black, 6.3% Hispanic, 4.9% two or more races, 3.5% Asian, and 0.4% American Indian/Alaska Native.
+49% of students are eligible for a free or reduced price lunch.

 Extracurriculars

 The district offers a variety of clubs, activities and sports.

 Athletics

 Ridley sports teams compete in the Central League and include: